1. Subject of this privacy statement

 Children should not transfer any personal data to us or use the IONITY App without parental or legal guardian consent.
 The obligatory supervision lies with the legal guardian.
 We do not knowingly ask for nor process personal data of children.

 We will transfer data for data processing to service providers and vicarious agents who are situated in third party countries.
-We are ensuring contractually that all data protection levels are met.
+By closing Standard Data Protection clauses we are ensuring that all data protection levels are met.
 All our service providers in third party countries are processing the data as instructed by us and are bound by contract.
 We are transferring data to the following third party countries:

-- USA: Article 46(2)(c) GDPR covers the adequate data protection levels through Standard contractual clauses (SCC) for data transfers between EU and non-EU countries.
+- USA: Article 46(2)(c) GDPR covers the adequate data protection levels through Standard Data Protection Clauses (SDPC) for data transfers between EU and non-EU countries.

 We as well as our contractually bound processors are utilising the most up to date technical and organisational security measures to protect your data from accidental or deliberate manipulation, loss, deletion or unauthorised access.
 Those security measures will be continuously improved upon in line with technological developments.